Assure Holdings Corp. (IONM): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-While involving several individuals, Preston Parsons played a central role in the company's formation and early leadership.
+While a number of individuals were involved in the early stages, Preston Parsons played a central role in the company's formation and initial leadership.

 Initial capital/funding

-Specific initial seed capital figures are not widely public, common for privately held beginnings.
-Early growth was likely financed through private investment before accessing public markets.
+Specific initial seed capital figures are not widely public, a common situation for privately held beginnings.
+Early growth was financed through private investment before the company accessed public markets.

 Assure Holdings Corp.
 (IONM) Ownership Structure